Texas Real Estate Exam Passing Score: 70% on Both Portions

 National Portion

-The national section contains 80 questions covering general real estate principles, including property ownership and land use controls, valuation and market analysis, financing principles among others.
+The national section contains 80 questions covering general real estate principles, including property ownership and land use controls, valuation and market analysis, and financing principles, among others.

 Texas State Portion